If you’re ready to list your RV and get started, the following information can help you get off on the right foot.

 This listing guide will tell you everything you need to know to get the best results from your RV rental listing.
-Follow these steps and your listing will rise to the top and get more inquiries, more rentals, and more rental income.
+Follow these steps and your listing will rise to the top.
+That means you’ll get more inquiries, more rentals, and more rental income.

-Keep in mind, the guests we bring to you tend to be novice.
-They want to camp in comfort and are looking for an experience; a destination, or a solution for their trip or circumstance that is different than what they can get from a hotel or a tent.
+Keep in mind, the RV renters that we send to you will tend are novices and they don’t want to drive or tow your RV.
+They want to camp in comfort and are looking for a vacation experience that is different than what they can get from a hotel or a tent.

-- Many have never used an RV and are unfamiliar them
+- Many have never used an RV and are unfamiliar with them.

 - They want to leave the hassle of set-up to you.

 - Renters don’t have camping equipment, and they expect to share yours.